LukeGrahamLandry/franca/devlog.md

 - it's good enough to serve the web demo now. i do think it's slower than the old one, but that's fair, it would be a bit concerning if mbedtls compiled by my c compiler was faster at math than openssl compiled by a real one.

+c
+- test for crlf endings with `\` line splits. much confusion because dear apple seems to convert to crlf on copy? so you can't copy text into a line ending checker website. i actually trust no one so my own trivial programs to convert endings and show bytes.

+- ci: take out the race with sr.ht now that it loses often

 ## (Apr 24)

 quest to replace usefuckinghttpssoicandrawonthefuckingscreen.py